 Following the analysis and evaluation of existing and forecast conditions, the review of Ketchum's visions and goals, and coordination with Ketchum and the KTA, several capital improvements projects were developed.
-This document and list is strategic in nature to allow the City to develop prioritized projects each year based on need, funding, and adjacent projects that can be partnered with.
+This document and the Capital Improvement Plan are strategic in nature to allow the City to develop prioritized projects each year based on need, funding, and adjacent projects that can be partnered with.